aghriss/StrawberryHotSprings/README.md

 # StrawberryHotSprings
-Python script to check for free slots
+Python script to check for free slots.
+All setting are in `config.py`.
+It uses Twilio API